Parasitus-modpack/Parasitus-modpack/ParasitusPlan.md

 - When uploading file, delete relauncher config

-- When making server file, remove ExtendPolyphonyLimit and improved cleanroom launcher.
+- When making server file, remove ExtendPolyphonyLimit, Nothirium and improved cleanroom launcher.

 - When adding new deco blocks, put some chests old chests